Rayiumir/laravel-metabox/Documentation/en.md

 ### Controller

-To create a `addMetabox` field in store and update, do the following.
+To create a `addMetabox` Text field in store and update, do the following.

 ```php
 public function store(Request $request, Post $post)